Hanga/hanga-cli/README.md

 # Done !
 ```

-The build result goes directly in your `bin/` directory.
+The build result goes directly into a `bin/` directory in your project.